 Consents for farm-related residential uses are permitted for the following purposes:

 a farmer who enlarges the farm holding through farm consolidation by acquiring an additional farm may be permitted to sever a parcel of land upon which a residence exists and which has been made surplus.
 Alternative arrangements such as renting of surplus houses is encouraged.
 The vacant agricultural parcel so created will be rezoned to prohibit any residential use.
-This housing restriction is intended to limit a pattern of lot creation in Agricultural Areas that would see a new residence being constructed on a vacant farm property, the house being declared surplus and severed from a lot and the pattern so repeated; and
+This housing restriction is intended to limit a pattern of lot creation in Prime Agricultural Areas that would see a new residence being constructed on a vacant farm property, the house being declared surplus and severed from a lot and the pattern so repeated; and

 for technical or legal reasons such as boundary adjustments, easements, rights-of-way or other purposes that do not create a new lot.